NH DoITEnterprise Lead

 • CMS APD and G&C approvals secured

-• SI partner contract executed
+• SI partner contract executed — Mule 4.x LTS mandated in all SOWs

 • MuleSoft Government Cloud operational with FedRAMP compliance